If you’ve found yourself tossing and turning at bedtime lately, you’re certainly not alone.

 - Concentrate and motivate ourselves.

-Stressful events can impact our sleep, therefore practising and maintaining healthy sleep habits or ‘hygiene’ during these times can be of great benefit to us.
+Stressful events can impact our sleep, therefore practicing and maintaining healthy sleep habits or ‘hygiene’ can be of great benefit to us.

 Steps for a good night’s sleep

 With many of us experiencing ongoing changes to our routine, for example, working from home, having structure in our lives is especially important.
 The hours we work can influence our sleeping patterns so having regularity in our day is essential.
 Try to continue going to bed and getting up at the same times as you did before, and try stick to the same sleep schedule, an essential factor for sleeping well.